 Danielle: I'm on Twitter, but not yet so active.
 So I'm starting to learn.

 John: We're on LinkedIn.
 That's what we do.
 Alright, Danielle, this has been great.
-I think it's been really helpful conversation.
-Lot of good insights.
+I think it's been a really helpful conversation.
+Lots of good insights.
 Any last comments?
 Anything else you want to impart?

 Danielle: Well, yeah.
 Thank you for inviting me.
 I think these podcast are really useful and it's great to talk about this.